Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 - 🙌 Celebrate your wins

 This post may contain affiliate links, meaning I may earn a small commission at no extra cost to you.
 As an Amazon associate, I earn from qualifying purchases.

 If you get started too late, you start pushing into dinner time and that’s just a mess.
 Summer mornings are cool and more pleasant to work in

-Now I don’t mean start thinking about getting going in the morning, but actually start the process in the morning.
-This means that the night before you may want to take out your jars, your canner, your canning recipe, and all the accessories like the lid lifter and funnel.
+Now I don’t mean start thinking about getting going in the morning, but start the process in the morning.
+This means that the night before, you may want to take out your jars, canner, canning recipe, and all the accessories like the lid lifter and funnel.